 Hello, I’m Lara Pizzorno and I’m here today to share some information with you from the breaking research that I hope will inspire you and help you have healthier bones.

-As I mentioned in our last video, it turns out that calcium consumed adequately promotes fat loss.
+As I mentioned in an earlier video, it turns out that calcium consumed adequately promotes fat loss.
 And in this video we’ll talk a little bit more about what the latest research has found out to be the reasons why this happens.

 Let’s start with the fact that calcium causes us to excrete more fat in stools.